epicchainlabs/epicchain-graphical-wizard/docs/debug-config-reference.md

-> For more information about signers / witnesses, please see [Thou shalt check their witnesses](https://neospcc.medium.com/thou-shalt-check-their-witnesses-485d2bf8375d) by the good folks at the [NEO SPCC](https://nspcc.io/)
+> For more information about signers / witnesses, please see [Thou shalt check their witnesses](https://neospcc.medium.com/thou-shalt-check-their-witnesses-485d2bf8375d) by the good folks at the [EpicChain SPCC](https://nspcc.io/)

-Every Neo transaction that executes on the blockchain must be signed by one or more accounts.
+Every EpicChain transaction that executes on the blockchain must be signed by one or more accounts.
 The `signers` configuration property is used to specify signing information for the transaction executing in the debugger.